 When could the Deliveroo IPO happen?

-Deliveroo has not released an official date for its IPO, but there have been many reports of a listing in the later part of 2019 or early 2020.
+Deliveroo has not released an official date for its IPO, but there have been many reports of a listing in the first quarter of 2021.

 How to trade the Deliveroo IPO

 You can trade the Deliveroo IPO in two ways - before and after the listing.

 Before the IPO

 IG Bank will be offering a ‘grey market’, enabling you to speculate on Deliveroo's share price before it lists.*

 - ‘Buy’ if you think the market cap will go up from the grey market price

 - ‘Sell’ if you think the market cap will go down from the grey market price

 *The grey market price will be based on our prediction of the Deliveroo market capitalisation at the end of the first trading day.